nullromo/commander-primer/README.md

 Now all the ramp cards in your deck are in one place.
 Continue to do this process with new categories until all the cards in the deck are categorized.
 Create whatever categories you think are useful.
 For example, you could have categories like "Card Advantage," "Removal," and "Big Bombs."

+> You can also drag cards between categories.

 The purpose of this exercise is to get you thinking about why you have the cards you have.
 It is an excellent way to realize that you are trying to put 45 spells that do the same thing in your deck and that you should probably cut some of them.
 Think about the ratios of the categories.
 Do you want way more creatures than spells?
 Is there a reason to have a certain critical mass of artifacts?
-It will really depend on your commander, your playstyle, or maybe your budget.
+It will all depend on your commander, your playstyle, and maybe your budget.

 #### Step 8: Trim, trim, trim